cuthbertLab/music21/music21/doc/html/_sources/moduleEnvironment.txt

     .. method:: printDebug(msg, statusLevel=1)

     Format one or more data elements into string, and print to stderr.
 The first arg can be a list of string; lists are concatenated with common.formatStr().

+    .. method:: printWarn(msg)

+    To print a warning to the user, send a list of strings to this method.

 class Preference